john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     > python -m unittest discover -v python_class

 That's it!
-Rince and repeat and you can test all the Python you ever write.
+Rinse and repeat and you can test all the Python you ever write.

 #### More Practice